-To provide specialised physiotherapy to children and young people with physical impairments; to explore the individual’s physical potential in order to develop their physical skills and competencies to their maximum.
+To provide specialised physiotherapy to students with physical impairments and to explore the individuals’ physical potential in order to develop their physical skills and competencies to their maximum.

-In general, the aims of the physiotherapy program are to improve student’s mobility, posture, sitting balance, coordination, muscle strength, joint range, muscle flexibility, standing stability and walking skills.
+In general, the aims of the physiotherapy program are to improve student’s mobility, posture, sitting balance, coordination, muscle strength, joint range, muscle flexibility, standing stability, walking skill and stairs management ability.

 The physiotherapist at Dandenong Valley School also provides information to staff about back care, safe and effective transfer/lifting techniques, correct use of lifting devices, proper way of handling and positioning students with severe deformities, training and supervising school staff in the implementation of the therapy program.

 Overall, the physiotherapist provides a unique resource of knowledge and support to the school staff and parents regarding the physical wellbeing of the students.